 The MSRT tool then opens up on your computer’s screen once again, and you can start using the tool.

-Depending on your computer, you might notice the Malicious Software Removal Tool running when it feels like your mouse drivers are playing up.
-Ideally that doesn’t happen to anyone, and every computer’s hardware is capable of running the tool without anyone ever noticing, but from my own experience that isn’t the case.
-I have a computer with an i7 processor, which is top of the range, and on occasion when it seems like my mouse just isn’t responding as well as it should be, I open the Task Manager and take a look at what processes are running to try to work out what might be causing the issue.
+Depending on your computer, you might notice the Malicious Software Removal Tool running when it feels as though your mouse drivers are playing up.
+Ideally, that doesn’t happen to anyone, and every computer’s hardware is capable of running the tool without anyone ever noticing, but from my own experience that isn’t the case.
+I have a computer with an i7 processor, which is top of the range, and on occasion when my mouse just isn’t responding as it should be, I open the Task Manager and take a look at what processes are running to work out what is causing the issue.
 The one thing I have noticed that is using memory during these times is the Malicious Software Removal Tool.
 The same thing can happen with other programs running in the background as well, say if Windows Defender were to be doing an automatic scan, but apart from those two things, there isn’t much happening in the background.
 You will sometimes get updates downloading in the background, but those shouldn’t cause any mouse cursor issues.
-The updates themselves don’t actually install until you go to shut down the computer and it does it then because often the updates require a reboot, so it kills two birds with one stone and finishes the rest of the update after you boot the computer back up again.
+The updates themselves don’t actually install until you try shutting down the computer.
+It does it then because the updates can require a reboot, so it kills two birds with one stone and finishes updating after you boot the computer back up again.

 The Malicious Software Removal Tool doesn’t get talked about nearly as much as Windows Defender within circles we’ve been a part of, but it is there and automatically running scans on your computer in the background while you use it.
-The tool runs probably on a monthly basis and checks that no malicious software is installed on your computer—much like Window Defender is scanning in the background and making sure your computer as virus-free.
+The tool runs probably every month, and checks that no malicious software is installed on your computer, much like Window Defender is scanning in the background and making sure your computer as virus-free.
 Windows doesn’t show you the results of the scans, so you aren’t always bothered by the software running the scans.
 Not indicating the results of each scan helps people feel safer online and like there isn’t malicious software out there that you need to worry about.
 And that’s not a bad strategy by Microsoft: as long as the Windows Defender and MSRT tools are working well, there really isn’t any need for you to worry.